subhamgupta053/Machine-Learning/Smart-Town-Surveillance-and-Analysis-System-master/README.md

-# Surveillance and Analysis system for a smart township with the following features-
+# Surveillance and Analysis system for a smart township
+It has the following features-
 1) Face Recognition
 2) Smart Parking System
 3) To detect the vehicle and permit it to enter the town if the following 2 condition satisfies: